lifelongrun/learn/Basic_information_literacy/Practice.md

 :red_circle:Discussion Prompt: What are you an authority in?
 What makes you an authority?

-:pencil2:I think I'm becoming more like an authority in Chemical engineering stuffs, because I've took part in some related projects, and I learned a lot from the practice doing.
+:pencil2:I think I'm becoming more like an authority in Chemical engineering stuffs, because I've took part in some related projects, and I learned a lot from the practice doing. **(submitted)**

 ### Required Videos:white_check_mark: